 Italian train travel is:

-We enjoy traveling by train when in Italy, especially by first class (which can be quite affordable).
+We enjoy traveling by train when in Italy, especially by first (or business) class (which can be quite affordable).
 ItaliaRail offers many benefits for travelers:

 - Seamless ticketing system/experience with direct (real-time) connectivity to the Italian Rail reservation system—Trenitalia.